sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 ```
 :::

-`dlt` correctly handles the native local file paths.
+`data_load_tool` correctly handles the native local file paths.
 Indeed, using the `file://` schema may not be intuitive, especially for Windows users.

 ```toml
 [destination.unc_destination]